 Use to frost dairy-free and vegan cakes and cupcakes immediately or refrigerate until ready to use.
 (If storing frosting in the refrigerator before using, make sure to allow frosting to sit at room temperature for 10 minutes for smooth spreading.)

-If you wish to pipe the buttercream onto your cake or cupcakes (the cupcakes in the photograph were frosted this way), fill a pastry bag with some of the frosting, then place the pastry bag in the refrigerator until you're ready to frost your desserts.
+- If you wish to pipe the buttercream onto your cake or cupcakes (as shown in the photos), fill a pastry bag with some of the frosting, then place the pastry bag in the refrigerator until you're ready to frost your desserts.
 When you're ready to use the frosting, allow the pastry bag to sit at room temperature for 10 minutes (otherwise, your frosting will be too cold to pipe properly).